lberrymage/accrescent/CODESTYLE.md

 ## Line wrapping

 Line wrapping should be done primarily by `rustfmt` (i.e. don't manually wrap long-ish lines).
-Of course, if your code is significantly harder to read with manual wrapping, by all means, wrap it.
+Of course, if your code is significantly harder to read without manual wrapping, by all means, wrap it.
 Just make sure it's consistent with the code around it.

 ## Use paths